 All insurethebox policies include Accident Alert as standard.
-The in-tele-box fitted in your car can sense any strong impact on the car.
+The black box fitted in your car can sense any strong impact on the car.
 If we are unable to contact you and your car is stationary we will assess all the circumstances relating to the incident, such as the location, the time of day and the force of the impact.
 If we think it is appropriate, we will attempt to contact the emergency services and request that they attend.

 Please note we are not able to guarantee that the emergency services will attend in these circumstances, so you should still attempt to contact them yourself if it is necessary and you are able to.
 Don’t forget to notify us of any incident.

 All drivers involved (regardless of who you think was at fault) should swap names, addresses, telephone numbers, vehicle registrations numbers, insurance company details and if possible, policy numbers.

 If you are concerned the other driver is not insured, collect their name, address, vehicle registration, make, model and colour and contact your insurance company who can check for you and offer guidance.
 You will also need to provide the owner’s name and address if the vehicle is not yours and vice versa.

 If you are the driver of a vehicle involved and the owner’s insurance details were not exchanged at the scene, or if you sustained an injury, you must report the incident in person at a police station within 24 hours.³